Kwhitebear/UPX_Code_analysis/README.md

 I analyzed the packing process, not just the unpacking of the UPX packing.

+The packing logic and code analysis were performed.

 before entering, UPX Packing, Unpacking Should be studied.

 <strong>The programs required for analysis are IDA and x64dbg.</strong>